July 9, 2025

 The more time you spend tailoring your reports to your business, the more valuable your insights will be.
 Basic reporting is a great way to dip your toes in the data end of the marketing swimming pool, but at some point, you’ll want to dive in headfirst.
 Most marketing information management systems allow customizable reporting options, which makes them perfect for this.

 It’s not enough to buy some software and connect it to all of your existing SaaS tools.
-A defined marketing data strategy is what will help you outshine your competitors.
+A defined marketing data strategy will help you outshine your competitors.
 It takes just five easy steps to begin building your marketing information management strategy.

 The best way to get answers to these questions and more is to sit down with your organization's leaders to discuss.
 Some companies choose to keep these decisions internal to the marketing team.
 However, if your organization is small enough to include all your senior leadership, consider inviting them into the conversation.

 Now that you understand the goals, it’s much easier to choose what data will help you reach them.
-Think of your planning strategy as you choose which hiking trail you want to climb and your data selection process as deciding which tools to pack in your backpack.
+Think of your planning strategy as you choose which hiking trail you want to climb, and your data selection process as deciding which tools to pack in your backpack.
 You can only take what you planned on packing on your hike, and data is the same way.

 Reporting also requires data to be selected before reports are run, so be sure to include anything you think your team will need.
 It’s possible to add new data to your marketing information system at any point, but in many cases, that data can’t be pulled for historical reports that have already run.
 For consistency's sake, it’s always best to include any data that is relevant to your organization.